AndyRixon/LayerBulletin/README.md

-# LayerBulletin 1.1.7
+# LayerBulletin 1.1.8
-** At this time, LayerBulletin 1.1.7 does not support MySQLi Database drivers for PHP, we are working on this and plan to have this fixed within 1.1.8 **
+** At this time, LayerBulletin 1.1.8 does not support MySQLi Database drivers for PHP, we are working on this and plan to have this fixed in the future **

 LayerBulletin is a small yet feature rich community software which enables you to quickly and easily start your own community.
 It offers great flexibility and easily customisable.
 ## Installation